sashadt/docs/docs/app-templates/hdfs-line-copy.md

 |<p style="font-size:12px">dt.operator.fileOutput.prop.filePath|HDFS path for the output directory.
 Generally, this refers to path on the hadoop cluster on which app is running.|/user/appuser/output|

 ### Advanced properties
 There are pre-saved configurations based on the application environment.
-Recommended settings for [datatorrent sandbox edition](https://www.datatorrent.com/download/datatorrent-rts-sandbox-edition-download/) are in `sandbox-memory-conf.xml` and for a cluster environment in `cluster-memory-conf.xml`.
+Recommended settings for [datatorrent sandbox](https://www.datatorrent.com/download/datatorrent-rts-sandbox-edition-download/) are in `sandbox-memory-conf.xml` and for a cluster environment in `cluster-memory-conf.xml`.

 |Property|Description|Type|Default for<br/> cluster<br/>-memory<br/>-conf.xml|Default for<br/>sandbox<br/>-memory<br/>-conf.xml
 |-|-|-|-|-|